andrepolischuk/andrepolischuk.github.io/notes/latest-tools.md

 _August 8, 2017_

+Useful apps and tools that I found recently.
+JavaScript Standard Style, Firefox Focus, and some other.

 Sometimes I try to use new tools for experiment.
 And new are often better for me than old ones.
 Early I wrote about I started use Vim and still use it.